Akr4ta/akrata-icon-theme/README.md

 # Warning
 This icon theme has only been tested on GNOME and COSMIC desktop environments.
 Other environments may display colors inconsistently.

-The Akrata Theme uses icons from the Papirus and Adwaita icon themes.
-Not installing them may result in missing or incorrect device icons.
+The Akrata Theme uses icons from the Adwaita icon theme.
+Not installing this theme may result in missing or incorrect device icons.

 This theme was designed to be used in dark themes.